Which of the following is not true when testing a claim about a p... | Study Prep in Pearson+

 1

-Understand the context: When testing a claim about a population proportion, we typically set up a null hypothesis (H_0) and an alternative hypothesis (H_a) involving the population proportion p.
+Understand the context: When testing a claim about a population proportion, certain conditions and definitions must be met to ensure the validity of the test.

+Recall the condition for using the normal approximation in proportion tests: Both \(n \hat{p}\) and \(n - n \hat{p}\) (where \(n\) is the sample size and \(\hat{p}\) is the hypothesized population proportion) should be at least 5 to justify the approximation to the normal distribution.

-Recognize the nature of the null hypothesis: The null hypothesis is usually an equality statement about the population proportion, such as \(H_0: p = p_0\), not an inequality like 'less than'.
-Inequalities are typically part of the alternative hypothesis.
+Remember the role of the null hypothesis (\(H_0\)): It typically states that the population proportion is equal to a specific value, not less than or greater than.
+Inequalities are usually part of the alternative hypothesis (\(H_a\)).

-Remember the importance of random sampling: The sample should be randomly selected from the population to ensure the validity of the inference and to avoid bias.
+Confirm that the sample should be randomly selected to ensure that the results are representative and the inference is valid.

+Note that the test statistic for a proportion test is calculated using the hypothesized population proportion from the null hypothesis, not the sample proportion.

 Watch next